apache/sling-site/README.md

 * Fix references like `refs.authentication-tasks.headers.excerpt` as well as `.title` references -> replace with copies of those titles and excerpts, or use tags to mark and select
 * Fix remaining `refs.` links -> those are probably broken anyway
 * Test the downloads.cgi page, requires an apache.org setup (INFRA-14390) -> done at https://sling.apache.org/ng/downloads.cgi
+* Fix broken tables: the current pegdown parser has troubles with table cells containing special characters, tables containing a single dash for example need to be converted to `(-)` as a workaround.
+* Enumerate child pages in documentation/tutorials-how-tos.html and smilar pages -> replaced with a manually generated list.
+* Sitemap page

 ## JBake and other techn notes
 * Currently using 2.5.1, see under `/bin`, docs at http://jbake.org/docs/2.5.1